Best Apps for Learning Mandarin Chinese

 Price: Subscription-based, some features available for free

-Each lesson from ChineseClass101 is based on a video or audio clip (often recorded as a podcast).
-These clips often include a short scene or conversation in Chinese, and topics relating to school, work, family and everyday life.
+Each lesson has a video or audio clip (often recorded as a podcast).
+These clips typically include a short scene or conversation in Chinese on topics related to school, work, family and everyday life.

 After the video or audio clips, grammar and vocabulary notes are given, and you can also do short exercises.
+There’s plenty of free content available with an account and on ChineseClass101’s YouTube channel.

-For a full review of ChineseClass101, click here.
+For a full review of ChineseClass101, click here:

 Android